 These expenses will usually be deducted from your settlement or award.
-Some lawyers deduct their fee percentage before they’ve deducted the above expenses, while some might deduct expenses before their lawyer fee.
-These are details you’ll want to clarify with your truck accident lawyer beforehand.
+Some lawyers deduct their fee percentage before they’ve subtracted the above expenses, while others might deduct expenses before the lawyer’s fee.
+These are details you’ll want to clarify with your attorney beforehand.

-A contingency fee structure is usually much more advantageous to you than an hourly fee.
-However, there may be situations where a lawyer isn’t interested in taking your truck accident case on contingency—but they’re willing to do so on an hourly fee.
+A contingency fee structure is much more advantageous to you than an hourly fee.
+However, there may be situations where a lawyer isn’t interested in taking your truck collision case on contingency, but they’re willing to do so for an hourly fee.

-If you have trouble getting lawyers to take on your case on contingency, it might mean that the case isn’t too strong to begin with.
-A good lawyer will be able to explain this to you.
+If you’re having trouble getting lawyers to take on your case on contingency, it might mean that the case isn’t strong enough.
+An experienced attorney from our firm can let you know whether you have a solid case.

-While it’s completely in your rights to represent yourself in your truck accident case, we do not recommend it at all.
-You might be able to get away with that in very minor auto accidents, such as those that only involve some vehicle damage.
+While it’s completely in your rights to represent yourself in your truck accident case, we do not recommend it.
+You can get away with that in minor auto accidents, such as those that only involve cosmetic damage to your vehicle.
 However, truck accidents are a completely different animal.

-We highly recommend working with a trusted truck accident lawyer because:
+We highly recommend working with an experienced attorney because:

-- You are dealing not only with the truck driver, but also with the trucking company and potentially other at-fault parties that will fight to reduce their liability.
+- You are dealing not only with the truck driver but also with the trucking company and potentially other liable parties that will fight to reduce their liability.

-- Insurance companies will look for any reason to reduce what they have to pay you on your claim, and they are not afraid to use questionable tactics to do so.
+- Insurance companies will look for any reason to reduce what they have to pay out on your claim, and they will use various tactics to do so.

-The first settlement offer in a truck accident case is usually so small that it won’t come close to covering a portion of your costs.
-Truck accident lawyers understand that, in Georgia and most other states, you have the right to seek compensation for your damages when someone is negligent in your accident (Georgia Code § 51-1-6).
+The first settlement offer in a truck accident case is usually so small that it won’t come close to covering your costs.
+Attorneys understand that, in Georgia and most other states, you have the right to seek full compensation for your damages when someone is negligent in your accident (Georgia Code § 51-1-6).

-You will need a legal professional who knows how to build a strong insurance claim and communicate with the insurance companies.
-Otherwise, you are at great risk of getting taken advantage of, which means receiving a settlement that is way less than you deserve—if anything at all.
+In order to recover a fair settlement, you’ll need someone who knows how to build a strong insurance claim and communicate effectively with the insurance companies.
+Otherwise, you are at risk of having your claim denied or receiving an amount that is much less than you deserve.

-Talk to a Georgia Truck Accident Lawyer for Free Today
+Talk to a Truck Accident Lawyer About Pursuing a Settlement

-At John Foy & Associates, we have been helping injury victims win the recovery they need for the past 20 plus years.
-We only work for victims—never for insurance companies.
-To discuss the details of your case and get your questions answered, contact us today for a FREE consultation.
+At John Foy & Associates, we’ve been helping truck accident victims win the recovery they need for over 20 years.
+We only represent victims, never insurance companies.
+To discuss the details of your case and explore your legal options, contact us today for a free legal consultation.

-In Georgia, you only have two years from the date of your accident to file your claim (Georgia Code § 9-3-33)—and building that claim can take more time than you think.
-To get the ball rolling as soon as possible, call (404) 400-4000 or contact us online for your FREE consultation.
+Georgia law typically only allows you two years from the accident date to file your claim, and building that claim can take more time than you think.
+To get the ball rolling as soon as possible, call now or fill out the online form.